The-AI-Alliance/.github/profile/enabling-projects.md

 # Enabling Projects

-Projects that support the objectives of the Open Agent Hub and the Open Model Foundry.
+Projects that support the objectives of the Open Agent Hub and the Open Models and Data Initiative.

 ## Governance, Evaluation, and Safety